-The functional unit of the kidney is the nephron: each kidney comprises 500,000 nephrons, all of which are present at birth.
-One of the reasons renal failure is so common is the inability of our kidneys to form new nephrons.
-In contrast, some non-mammalian vertebrates continue to generate nephrons throughout their lives and produce new nephrons following renal injury.
+One of the reasons renal failure is so common is the inability of our kidneys to form new nephrons (the functional unit of the kidney).
 The focus of the HSCI Kidney Program is to understand the biology, differentiation, maintenance, repair, and diseases of the nephron, with the goal of developing new therapies.
-A specific emphasis is placed on one segment of the nephron, the proximal tubule, a particularly important region for normal function.

 Sign up to receive news alerts about the HSCI Kidney Program.

 The HSCI Kidney Program employs the use of patient-derived iPS cells, transgenic tools, and zebrafish disease models to answer the following questions:

 - What are the molecular mechanisms that drive nephron regeneration?

 - What are the precursors of kidney tubule cells?

 - How is renal stem cell proliferation regulated?

 Scientific findings from the HSCI Kidney Program include:

 - The differentiation of kidney tubule cells from stem cells.